-This page contains publications made available by the Police and Crime Commissioner for Surrey, elected in May 2016.
+This page contains publications made available by the Police and Crime Commissioner for Surrey between 2016-2021.
 It also contains a link to our Data Protection Page, that includes our General Data Protection Regulations (GDPR) Policy.

 Policing Surrey 2020/21